The Yoruba Travelling Theatre

 The Yoruba Travelling Theater was developed in the 1850s and used a combination of traditional Yoruba art forms with the incorporation of Western performance paradigms.
 It has been pivotal in the development of the Cinema of Nigeria.

-The Yoruba Travelling Theatre has focussed on fantastic folktales, farcical social satires, and historical or mythological accounts derived from oral tradition.
-Plays were performed in the Indigenous Yoruba Languages to educate Yoruba children.
-The Yoruba Travelling Theatre has disseminated Yoruba culture.
+The Yoruba Travelling Theatre has focused on fantastic folktales, farcical social satires, and historical or mythological accounts derived from oral tradition.
+Plays were performed in the Indigenous Yoruba Languages in an attempt to educate Yoruba children.
+The Yoruba Travelling Theatre has therefore disseminated Yoruba culture.

 History

-The Yoruba Travelling Theatre began when three doyen of Theatre started the theatre playwright which include Hubert Ogunde started his first opera titled "The Garden of Eden and the Throne of God, was performed with success in 1944; Kola Ogunmola with his playwright "Ife Owolabi" (Love of Money) in 1950 and was published in English translation in 1965 and subsequently stage playing Omuti apa kinni in 1963 which brought Kola Ogunmola into fame.
-The third amongst them is Duro Ladipo with the famous stage play Oba KO So (The King did not Hang) and Eda (Everyman).
-In these feats, each one of these doyen were more particular about the propagation of Yoruba voices towards the apartheid rulership of the colonialism in those days.
-What culminating into "Yoruba Ronus" a particular phrase being used to call the attention of the Yoruba people into deeper thinking of Self Preservation and ethnic elongation purposes in the country till date.
-The success of The Yoruba Travelling Theatre can only be measured with the feats of Herbert Ogunde when he staged his first playwright "The Garden of Eden" and The Throne of God in 1944; but the Theatre group became more famous with their staged play called "Yoruba Ronus" in 1945, which was shown during the general Strike in 1945.
-The Yoruba Travelling Theatre has been a precursor to the current stage dramatist our time to further push the Cultural values of the entire Yoruba people.
+The Yoruba Travelling Theatre began when three doyens of drama got their start in the theatre; Chief Hubert Ogunde started the first operas, with his "The Garden of Eden and the Throne of God" being performed with success in 1944; Kola Ogunmola debuted his play "Ife Owolabi" (Love of Money) in 1950 and it was published in English translation in 1965, and subsequently "Omuti apa kinni" in 1963 brought Mr. Ogunmola to fame.
+The third amongst them is Duro Ladipo, who presented the famous stage plays "Oba KO So" (The King did not Hang) and "Eda" (Everyman).

+In these feats, each one of these men was more particular about the propagation of Yoruba voices towards the colonial rulership in those days.
+Culminating in Yoruba Ronu, a phrase used to call the attention of the Yoruba people to deep thinking about self preservation and ethnic propagation.

+The success of The Yoruba Travelling Theatre can be measured by the successes of Herbert Ogunde; although he staged his first play "The Garden of Eden and The Throne of God" in 1944, the Theatre group he led became truly famous with their stage play "Strike and Hunger" in 1945, which was produced during the general workers strike of 1945.
+The Yoruba Travelling Theatre has been an influential precursor of the current Nigerian stage dramatists, aiding to further push the cultural values of the entire Yoruba people.